eberharf/cfl/docs/source/getting_started/SETUP.md

 The existing implementation of CFL uses methods and functions that are deprecated and only exist in past versions of certain libraries.

-To ensure functionality of CFL, follow the long instructions below.
+To ensure functionality of CFL, follow the long instructions below (with or without Anaconda).

-## Long instructions:
+## Long instructions (Anaconda):

  We recommend installing `cfl` in a virtual environment to prevent unintended